gyrogami logo

 My jewelry will last generations so it needs something equally as durable to protect and conserve it.
 The custom wooden presentation box is intimately part of it, a mini work of art.
 No landfills or recycling is necessary.
 It's the most eco-friendly, protective, and useful packaging over its lifespan.
 The pedigree scroll is so curiously intriguing that it, too, will endure.

-It's simple and intuitive, too: You open the latch and there's your jewelry without endless layers and filler.
+It's simple and intuitive, too: You open the latch and there's your jewelry without endless layers of filler.
 Straight to the point.
 People equate fancy packaging with better performance or quality.
 Manufacturers exploit this curiosity.
 Mine is luxurious without pre-qualifiers or fluff.

 I thoroughly research the impact associated with any process, material, or method.
 This is the best solution aside from handing it over in person without any packaging.
 That's impractical since orders get shipped across the globe.
 Getting a $1,000 bracelet wrapped in tissue paper is not re-assuring.